MrBoneCrash/StellarWarfareModEditor/README.md

 ## Notes
 Muliplayer games can only be played when all players have the same mods.
+Modded modules can also be used as built-in module of modded ships.
 If you find a bug, please let us know in the report-bugs channel